 St. Louis Places of Worship

-St. Louis Places of Worship include edifies that served as Underground Railroad stations and helped newly freed people after slavery.
+St. Louis Places of Worship include edifices that served as Underground Railroad Stations and helped newly freed people after slavery.

 Central Baptist Church

 DESCRIPTION: The Missouri Equal Rights League formed in 1865 at this church; original name of the church was the Second Colored Baptist Church.
 It was a key Underground Railroad Station which helped families just up from slavery.
 The church was recently and completely renovated.

 SUNDAY WORSHIP: 11a